MicrosoftDocs/dynamics365smb-docs/business-central/faqs-chat-with-copilot.md

 - Copilot converts the natural language input into a query consisting of a table search, sort, and filter criteria.

   The capability uses the [!INCLUDE[prod_short](includes/prod_short.md)]'s native data search capabilities to find matching data from tables within the companies database.
-The search runs under the your own identity for security and compliance.
+The search runs under your own identity for security and compliance.
 It doesn't search outside of the [!INCLUDE[prod_short](includes/prod_short.md)] database.

 - Copilot doesn't take action, create new data, or modify any configuration.
 It only summarizes the records received from the [!INCLUDE[prod_short](includes/prod_short.md)] native data search.

 ## What is the intended use of Chat with Copilot?

 Chat is designed for enterprise use and answering questions that relate to [!INCLUDE[prod_short](includes/prod_short.md)] and the business data it contains.
-The feature helps you solve common tasks such as finding records or getting guidance by expressing yourself in your own words, making it easier and more accessible to work with [!INCLUDE[prod_short](includes/prod_short.md)].
+The feature helps you solve common tasks such as finding records or getting guidance.
+You can express yourself in your own words, making your work easier and more accessible when working with [!INCLUDE[prod_short](includes/prod_short.md)].

 ## How was Chat with Copilot evaluated?
 What metrics are used to measure performance?